Hello, and welcome to Wombat!

 Go to Settings and choose the “Invite a friend” option to share Wombat with your friends.
 Both you and your referred users will receive extra free transactions for one month, and we’re happy to serve your friends, too!
 The referral program has a few limitations like the total number of referrals which are counted for you each month, or the age of the referred account (codes can only be entered within the first month after account creation).

 We often get the question how users can earn EOS or other cryptocurrencies with Wombat.
 We know this is a popular topic with blockchain games in general, which is why we’ve compiled this Guide to earning EOS with Wombat.

 Enjoy your ride

 We hope you’ll enjoy your time with Wombat.
-We’re striving to make the user experience for EOS-based applications and games in particular as seamless as possible.
-If you like what we’re doing, please leave a rating (5 stars appreciated :-) ) and a review in the Play Store, Chrome Web store or AppStore so that more people can learn about Wombat.
+We’re striving to make the user experience for blockchain applications and play-to-earn games in particular as seamless as possible.
+If you like what we’re doing, please leave a rating (5 stars appreciated :) ) and a review in the Play Store, Chrome Web store or AppStore so that more people can learn about Wombat.
 However, if you’re having trouble using Wombat — please reach out to us, we’re happy to help as this entire blockchain space is still rather new and not everything is very intuitive in the way it works.